revgrid/revgrid/website/src/content/docs/index.md

 UMD and ESM single file bundles can be generated for easier consumption without toolchain in-place.
 To do this, run `npm run bundles`, afterwards find the bundled files under `dist/bundles/`.
 Bundles are not built by default and are not included in the NPM package.
 It is recommended to consume the library through NPM and webpack.

-# Public API Interfaces are subject to change
-Many aspects of the code base still need to be cleaned up.
-As part of this, it is possible that API interfaces and behaviour will change.
-Also, some features and convenience functions may be removed if they are deemed to not be inline with Revgrid's objectives.

-We will endeavour to document these API changes however this will probably only consist of dot points.
-You may need to examine the Revgrid source code to fully understand the implications of these API changes.